stark-of-zenon/zenon-developer-commons/docs/notes/bitcoin-spv-feasibility.md

 This demonstrates mathematical feasibility only and is not current functionality, active development, or a implementation commitment.

+The cryptographic primitives used are standard Bitcoin SPV constructs; the focus here is on their compatibility with Zenon’s ledger semantics, not on novel cryptography.

 ---

 ## What needs to be verified